learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

     Testing F1-Score:  0.8571428571428572

-## 9. Comparing Precision Recall, Accuracy, and F1-Score of Test vs Train Sets
+## 9. Comparing Precision, Recall, Accuracy, and F1-Score of Test vs Train Sets

-Plot the precision, recall, accuracy, and F1-score for test and train splits using different train set sizes.
+Calculate and then plot the precision, recall, accuracy, and F1-score for the test and train splits using different train set sizes.
 What do you notice?

 ```python